 When you ask the barista for a cold brew coffee at a restaurant or coffee shop, you’ll be given out a cup of java gently stirred with iced cubes.

 Its methodology is basically the direct exposure of cold water with coffee grounds for about 12-16 hours to ensure the best and flavorful experience of cold brew.
 Once the steeping ends, the concentrated liquid is mixed with water to make you a strong and delish cup of cold brew.

 On the other hand, when you’ll order an iced coffee, often you’ll be served with a hot coffee poured over ice, but it tastes too diluted so most of the java drinkers now prefer coffee brewed at double strength (by using the double amount of coffee), but it can also be the drip coffee that’s dispensed directly over the ice diamonds or chilled in the fridge and voila!

 You’ll see plenty of iced coffee specialties in most of the coffee bars as it doesn’t take much time to brew one cup, you point your finger at the bill of fare.

 Variety of Espresso Based Drinks

 Espresso is the backbone of an array of mouth-watering caffeinated beverages.

 So, why do people love espresso?
-You just can't deny the soul-touching aroma of freshly brew shot, its taste, huge energy boost, less caffeine per ounce, crema topping and most importantly the punch of dozens of health benefits in each sip.
+You just can’t deny the soul-touching aroma of freshly brewing shot, its taste, huge energy boost, less caffeine per ounce, crema topping, and most importantly, the punch of dozens of health benefits in each sip.

-But before dive into the sea of espresso drinks, you must need to know how expert baristas craft satisfying espresso shot to make your best-suited cup of java.
+But before dive into the sea of espresso drinks, you just need to know how expert baristas craft satisfying espresso shots to make your best-suited cup of java.